By Eric Johnson

-In the Old Testament, covenants were made with the patriarch Abram, whose name was later changed to Abraham.
-In chapter 15, for example, Abram was told that he would have descendants as numerous as the stars.
+In the Old Testament, covenants were made with God by the patriarch Abram, whose name was later changed to Abraham.
+In chapter 15, for example, Abram was promised that he would have descendants as numerous as the stars.
 Verse 6 states, “Abram believed the Lord, and God credited it to him as righteousness.”
 And as Hebrews 11 puts it, faith—not keeping covenants—was the redeeming factor for the Old Testament saints.

 This idea continued in the New Testament, with God’s calling made on individuals to believe in His name.
 According to the New Testament writers, salvation is based on what Jesus did on the cross to forgive His people from their sins.
 The author of Hebrews says in 9:15, “For this reason Christ is the mediator of a new covenant, that those who are called may receive the promised eternal inheritance—now that he has died as a ransom to set them free from the sins committed under the first covenant.”